Sandthorn/sandthorn/README.md

 board.aggregate_id == uuid
 ```

+If no aggregate with the specifid id is found, a `Sandthorn::Errors::AggregateNotFound` exception is raised.

 ### `Sandthorn::AggregateRoot.aggregate_trace`

 Using `aggragete_trace` it is possible to add extra data to an event that is not aggregate specific.